20 Things That Only Happen in the Movies

 Movies do their best to imitate real life better than any other art form.
 However, movies have their own separate reality as well.
-Certain details pop up over and over again which help to remind you that you are watching a movie, similar to clues that lead you to realize that you are dreaming.
-That's not to say that they are good or bad to have in a movie.
-They are just little details to look for while watching them.
-Below are some of these iconic details and situations that pop up frequently in movies but not so much in real life.
+Certain details pop up over and over again which help to remind you that you are watching a movie, similar to the clues that lead you to realize when you are dreaming versus wide awake.
+Below are 20 of these instances that pop up frequently in movies but not so much in real life.

 1. Phone numbers begin with “555”.

 Phone numbers starting with 555 were originally not in use which made them perfect phone numbers for people who didn't exist except for characters in a movie or TV show.
 A commonly used phone number was 555-2368, such as was used in the movie, Ghostbusters (1984).

 However, in 1994, the phone companies began to offer 555 numbers to businesses, keeping 555-0100 to 555-0199 for fictional use only.
 So, filmmakers can choose any combination in this group to ensure that they aren't displaying a number that's currently in use.
 However, more and more movies are using unused numbers starting with the area code in which their story is set.
 Seeing the 555 does tend to remind you that you are watching a movie, yet there is something fun and classic about it as well.

 2. Animals understand what characters are saying and follow orders to help them out of a jam.